Colombia Entry Requirements

 Valid Passport

-Must be valid for at least 6 months beyond your intended stay.
-Must have at least one blank page for entry stamp.
+Must be valid for at least 6 months beyond entry date.

 Return or Onward Ticket